Top 10 Must-Visit Destinations in Bavaria, Germany | Bavaria Travel Guide

 Highlights:

-• Island on Lake Constance, bordered by Austria and Switzerland.
+• An island on Lake Constance, bordered by Austria and Switzerland.

 • Old town charm, butterfly island, water sports.